 Eight RCTs were included in our NMA (all trials except for Suzuki 2014, PURSUIT-J, and OCTAVE SUSTAIN); please refer to Appendix F for more details on reasons for exclusion from the NMA.
-Our NMA showed all TIMs were more likely to achieve clinical response and remission at the end of maintenance compared to placebo.
-Rates of clinical response with TIMs versus placebo were 1.4 to 1.8 times higher (Table 4.8), and rates of remission with TIMs versus placebo were 1.5 to 2.1 times higher (Table 4.9).
-Vedolizumab was shown to be more likely to achieve clinical response and remission active clinical response and remission compared to adalimumab and golimumab.
+As mentioned previously, placebo adjustment was performed for the maintenance NMA in this population.
+Our NMA showed all TIMs were more likely to achieve clinical response and remission at the end of maintenance compared to placebo, although no statistical differences from placebo were observed for adalimumab or golimumab.
+Vedolizumab was shown to be more likely to achieve clinical response and remission compared to adalimumab and golimumab.
 No other statistical differences between TIMs were observed.